P0w3rChi3f/CTE-2103/CTE-2103-Week5.md

 * The following example is provided for the upx.exe program to create a UPX-compressed executable
   * `upx.exe -o <Outfile> -<0-9> <Input File>`

+### Lesson 6 Summary

+* One of an attacker's primary goals upon gaining entry to a targeted network is to establish a foothold and further the scope of the attack
+* Tunneling and redirection permit an attacker to form channels of communication that would otherwise be impossible given existing infrastructure and setup
+* Network defenders must understand these tools, tactics and procedures to gain a tactical advantage against attackers and prevent loss of critical data

 ___

 ## Exercise - Module 2, Lesson 6 – File Transfers